SAKryukov/dotnet-solution-structure/articles/article0.md

 ### Substitution

-Here is the workflow.
-I have the object of the type `My.Main`, and its instance is represented in From this XAML, I obtain the object `main` and look at `main.FormatInstitution`.
+Here is the workflow by example:

+I have the object of the type `My.Main`, and its instance is represented in XAML.
+From this XAML, I obtain the object `main` and look at `main.FormatInstitution`.
 The debugger shows the string value "Formal parameters: name, date, number of members".
 The is the list of names provided as `main.ToString()`.

-This string shows the number and the order of required parameters to be used for substitution.
+This string shows the number and the order of required parameters to be used for substitution, and I can see it under the debugger.
+Then I calculate required parameter objects and add a call `member.FormatInstitution.Substitute`.
+If I run the application under the debugger past this line of code, I can see the result of the substitution on the string representation of the `member.FormatInstitution` instance.

-SA???
+At this point, I can assign `member.FormatInstitution.ToString()` to some string object and preserve the result, and then reset `member.FormatInstitution` by calling `member.FormatInstitution.Substitute(null)`.
+It can only be helpful if I need to reuse the object `member.FormatInstitution` later in the same process with different set of parameters, and if I still need a reminder of the required set of parameters for a later development step.

 ### Limitations

 The first limitation is this: in the current implementation, we cannot supply format string [specific for each separate parameter](https://learn.microsoft.com/en-us/dotnet/csharp/tutorials/string-interpolation#how-to-specify-a-format-string-for-an-interpolation-expression).
 This limiration is the easiest to work around.
 If a parameter requires a separate format string, it could be obtained in the string form before the substitution, using its method `ToString(string parameterSpecificFormat)`.
 On the other hand, the class `StringFormat` could be further refined to handle those format string per parameter, then they can be culture-specific, different for different localizations.

 Another limitation so more serious.
-What is the order of parameters in the string should be different in different cultures?
-With the the current `StringFormat` desing, it is impossible, so every translation of the originally developed format string should follow the original order of the parameters.
+What if the order of parameters in the string should be different in different cultures?
+With the the current `StringFormat` desing, it is impossible, so every translation of the originally developed format string should somehow follow the original order of the parameters.
+My experince dealing with typologically extremely different languages shows that it is always possible, albeit not always easy.
 If someone has a better idea and can share it, I would greatly appreciate it.

 ## Solution Structure Preview